dmzoneill/jira-creator/README.md

 make lint
 make format  # autofix formatting
 ```
-These commands run tests, lint code, and auto-fix any formatting issues respectively.

----

 ## ⚙️ How It Works

-Jira Creator works by loading field definitions from `.tmpl` files found in the `templates/` directory.
-It generates compact and informative issue descriptions using a `TemplateLoader`.
-Optionally, it applies AI enhancements to cleanup the descriptions for better readability and structure.
-The cleaned up descriptions are then sent to JIRA via its REST API or just printed as a dry-run.

----
+- Loads field definitions from `.tmpl` files under `templates/`
+- Uses `TemplateLoader` to generate Markdown descriptions
+- Optionally applies AI cleanup for readability and structure
+- Sends to JIRA via REST API (or dry-runs it)

 ## 📜 License